-Early morning headaches are experienced by 1 in 13 people.
-They may be the result of a change in your body physiology.
+Early morning headaches may be the result of a change in your body physiology.
 In the early morning hours, your body’s level of internal pain reduction may be lowered.
-Additionally, your body may make more adrenalin during this time, resulting in migraine headaches.
+Additionally, your body may make more adrenalin during this time, resulting in migraine episodes.

 Read on to learn more about early morning headaches.